matcool/gd-mod-example/Tutorial.md

 # ...
 ```

 Using MinHook consists of mostly three parts: initializing it, creating the hooks and then enabling them.
-You should initialize minhook before doing anything, and only once throughout the entire program.
+You should initialize minhook before doing anything with it, but also only once throughout the entire program.

 ```cpp
 #include <MinHook.h>